afbernardino/cheatsheets/_posts/2018-02-23-Container-logs-the-EFK-stack.md

 title:  "Container logs (the EFK stack)"
 description: EFK stack for managing and storing container logs.
 categories: deployment
-tags: docker fluentd elasticsearch kibana
+tags: docker fluentd elasticsearch kibana devops
 ---
 <h2>Introduction</h2>
 Logs let you know what is going on with your application and there are several